 An extensive Tutorial on Demographic Modeling with fastsimcoal2 Coalescent Simulations

 In evolutionary biology, reconstructing and quantifying evolutionary history is often challenging due to the complexity of underlying processes.
 Demographic modeling provides a powerful framework to address this issue by simulating evolutionary scenarios under defined parameters, comparing the resulting genomic patterns to empirical data, and refining model fit through optimization algorithms.
 As such, demographic modeling is a highly valuable tool in evolutionary research.
-In this tutorial, I present a concise introduction to the topic using fastsimcoal2.
+In this tutorial, I present an extensive introduction to using fastsimcoal2.

 BIOINFORMATICS